How to Write Effective Use Cases?

 6. Before we start adding different components into the Browser window, let's resize it to make it smaller.
 Click on the title of the Browser window.

-7. Once clicked, the resize handlers appear around the Browser window for you to adjust the window size manually.
+7. Once clicked, resize handlers will appear around the Browser window for you to adjust the window size manually.
 Let's try a more direct method.
 Right-click on the title of the Browser and select Browser Size (1024 x 768) > 800 x 600 from the popup menu.

 Resize wireframe